 Condorchem Envitech Offer

-We design and install reverse osmosis plants for water treatment, either as part of an industrial wastewater treatment process or to obtain ultrapure water for production processes.
+We have installed reverse osmosis plants for water treatment, either as part of an industrial wastewater treatment process or for obtaining ultrapure water for production processes.

-- Desalination of brackish water and sea water: Production of drinking water from brackish water (between 1,000 and 10,000 mg/L of salts) or sea water (10,000 mg/L of salts).
-Condorchem Envitech equipment is capable of operating at pressures sometimes up to 5 times lower than conventional equipment (50-70 bar), which leads to a noticeable decrease in operating costs.
-The equipment can produce potable water flows of between 1 and 1,000 m3/day.
+- These systems are highly efficient for desalinating water and producing drinking water from saline water (with salt concentrations ranging from 1,000 to 10,000 mg/L) or seawater (10,000 mg/L of salts).
+Condorchem Envitech's equipment is capable of operating at pressures sometimes up to 5 times lower than conventional systems (50-70 bar), resulting in a significant reduction in operating costs.
+These systems can produce drinking water flow rates ranging from 1 to 1,000 m3/day.

 Our reverse osmosis equipment